 There are limited locations to visit per chapter, at least at first.
 It seems

-at first like this is going to be a short game, considering the number of locations we have, but there is a lot to do and discover, and later on more locations will open up.
+like this is going to be a short game, considering the number of locations we have, but there is a lot to do and discover, and later on more locations will open up.
 HOS do NOT repeat, and there is a heavy adventure feeling to the game, with HOS nicely balanced throughout.
 Later in the game we have quite a few locations open to us at once, and just wandering to the correct scene will get the story to progress.
-The message that there is nothing to do on that scene is quite helpful during this part of the game
+The message that there is nothing to do on that scene is quite helpful during this part of the game.

 The story takes an unexpected turn towards the end, and what follows are some truly chilling encounters.
 The game gives us a solid ending, and we are left with "a story for another day," which I assume is what the next game, Victorian Mysteries 2: The Yellow Room

 I have a few minor gripes: You will have to watch a short intro every time you enter the game, the pop-up screens have to be closed manually instead of just clicking on the background, and it would have been nice to have a separate slider for voices.
 As things stand you have to turn the sound WAY up to hear the dialogue, and the voice actors did an excellent job, so I really wanted to hear it. :p